c3g/GenPipes_Docs/docs/source/index.rst

           This is the draft version of GenPipes documentation hosted on `Read The Docs <https://readthedocs.org/projects/genpipes/>`_.
 It is currently under review.
 If you wish to access GenPipes information, please visit `GenPipes Documentation <http://www.computationalgenomics.ca/genpipes/>`_ for official version of the same.

-	  Meanwhile, feel free to browse this documentation.
-Your feedback is welcome!

 Welcome to the GenPipes Documentation!
 ----------------------------------------

-GenPipes is a flexible Python-based framework that facilitates the development and deployment of multi-step workflows optimized for High-Performance Computing clusters and the cloud.
+GenPipes is a flexible Python-based framework that facilitates the development and deployment of multi-step genomic workflows, optimized for High-Performance Computing (HPC) clusters and the cloud.
 It offers open sourced 12 validated and scalable pipelines for various genomics applications.

-The table of contents below and in the sidebar should let you easily access the documentation for your topic of interest.
-You can also use the search function in the top left corner.

-.. note:: GenPipes is sponsored by Canadian Center for Computational Genomics (C3G).
-          C3G provides bioinformatics analysis and HPC services for the life science research community.
-It has created a distributed innovation node with broad expertise in bioinformatics, providing customized and case-by-case analysis services as well as an extensive suite of software solutions for the genomics community.
-          For details, refer to `C3G official website <http://www.computationalgenomics.ca>`_.
+GenPipes documentation is organized to address the needs of new users as well as seasoned users and contributors. :ref:`Documenatation Map<docs_genpipes_archmap>` provides details on how this documentation is organized.

 Following is the **Table of Contents** of GenPipes documentation.
-While you are accessing content across any of the following topics, you can navigate to other sections using the left hand side (LHS) navigation pane as well.

-The main documentation for GenPipes is organized to address the needs of a new GenPipes user as well as seasoned users and GenPipes contributors.
-The information is divided into contextual topics presented in the form of various chapters in the following guides:

 .. toctree::
    :maxdepth: 1